emmett-framework/emmett/docs/orm/models.md

 ```

 The validation rules you define will be used to validate the forms created from the models on the user input and inserts.
-While you can find the complete list of available validators in the [appropriate chapter](../validation) of the documentation, here we list the default validation implemented by weppy on fields:
+While you can find the complete list of available validators in the [appropriate chapter](../validation) of the documentation, here we list the default validation implemented by Emmett on fields:

 | Field type | default validation | allow blank value |
 | --- | --- | --- |